 Foundation for Blind Children

-- Develop rehabilitation or instructional plans collaboratively with peers, Vocational Rehabilitation counselors and clients, based on results of assessments, needs, and goals.
+- Develop rehabilitation or instructional lesson plans collaboratively with peers, Vocational Rehabilitation counselors, and clients, based on results of assessments, needs, and goals.

 - Write reports or complete forms to document assessments, training, progress, or follow-up outcomes.

-- Complete all necessary notes, reports, paperwork in a timely manner.
+- Complete all necessary notes, reports, and paperwork in a timely manner.

-- Teach independent living skills or techniques such as home and personal management—cooking, cleaning, banking, budgeting, home repairs and maintenance, communication.
+- Teach skills for independent living or techniques such as home and personal management, cooking, cleaning, banking, budgeting, home repairs and maintenance, and communication.

-- Ability to adjust and modify lesson plans according to the assessment of students’ needs and abilities.
+- Adjust and modify lesson plans according to the assessment of students’ needs and abilities.

-- Work with all other instructors/program staff to ensure continuity of services.
+- Work with all other instructors and program staff to ensure continuity of services.

-- Stay current on current instructional strategies and techniques.
+- Stay up to date on current instructional strategies and techniques.

-- Two years of experience working with adults in the field of Vision Rehabilitation is preferred.
+- Two years of experience working with adults in the field of Vision Rehabilitation.

 - Excellent written and oral communication skills and the ability to work effectively with diverse individuals and groups.

-- Experience with methods and strategies including use of non-visual techniques, visual enhancement devices and strategies and problem-based learning.
+- Experience with methods and strategies, including the use of non-visual techniques, visual enhancement devices, and strategies, and problem-based learning.

 - Experience integrating new and existing technology into vision rehabilitation services.

-- Experience using instructional strategies to transfer of independent living skills to the employment environment
+- Experience using instructional strategies to transfer independent living skills to the employment environment.